Board and Executive Team

 Jon is a Vice Chancellors Fellow at the University of Melbourne, based in the Law School but with a roving commission across the entire academy.

 Jon started professional life as a solicitor in commercial litigation in private practice for four years, then with Fitzroy Legal Service for three.
 He joined the ABC to present the Law Report on Radio National in 1989 and after four years was offered the chance to instead present talkback programmes on local radio and hosted several TV shows.
 After 23 years hosting the agenda setting morning shift on ABC Melbourne, Jon resigned in 2019.
-He has since been a weekly columnist for The Age.
+He then worked as a weekly columnist for The Age until August 2023.

 He has served on the boards of not-for-profits and the Victoria Law Foundation, won several media awards and was in 2023 presented with the Melbourne Press Club ‘Lifetime Achievement Award’.